• Register Now for a Free Account!

 • The best weather will be experienced from June through August and temperatures will range from 50–70 degrees Fahrenheit (10–22 degrees Celsius).

-• Cruises the depart mid-week will be less crowded.
+• Cruises that depart mid-week will be less crowded.

 • Northbound routes tend to be cheaper than southbound routes.